Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Can a home warranty claim be denied for garage door opener repairs?

 Yes, claims are denied regularly.
-The most common reasons include lack of routine maintenance, improper installation, pre-existing conditions discovered at the time of service, use of unauthorized repair technicians, and damage from misuse or accidents.
-Keeping maintenance records and purchasing coverage before problems arise are the best ways to protect against denials.
+The most common reasons include lack of routine maintenance, improper installation, pre-existing conditions discovered at the time of service, use of unauthorized repair technicians, and damage from misuse, surges, or accidents.
+Keeping maintenance records, purchasing coverage before problems arise, and calling your warranty company first are the best ways to protect against denials.
+Learn more in our smart home device coverage guide for related component protections.

 Compare Home Warranty Options in Ohio